iai-callgrind/iai-callgrind/docs/src/installation/prerequisites.md

 Iai-Callgrind is intentionally independent of a specific version of valgrind.
 However, Iai-Callgrind was only tested with versions of valgrind >= `3.20.0`.
 It is therefore highly recommended to use a recent version of valgrind.
-Bugs get fixed, the supported platforms are expanded ...
 Also, if you want or need to, [building valgrind from source](https://sourceware.org/git/?p=valgrind.git;a=blob;f=README;h=eabcc6ad88c8cab6dfe73cfaaaf5543023c2e941;hb=HEAD) is usually a straight-forward process.
-Just make sure the `valgrind` binary is in your `$PATH` so that Iai-callgrind can find it.
+Just make sure the `valgrind` binary is in your `$PATH` so that Iai-Callgrind can find it.

 ### Installation of valgrind with your package manager